 1. Up the healthy fats

-Essential fatty acids/EFA's are particularly important, being deemed essential for a reason - the body can't produce them, so we MUST get through diet.
+Essential fatty acids/EFA's are particularly important, being deemed essential for a reason - the body can't produce them, so we must get this nutrient through diet.
 A balanced intake in favour of EFA omega-3 (e.g. oily fish, walnuts) to EFA omega-6 (e.g. vegetable oils) will have an anti-inflammatory and protective effect on the body, which can be useful against inflammatory skin disorders(1) (2).
 The best sources are whole foods, always - enjoy oily fish, walnuts, chia seeds, egg yolks and flaxseed oil.

 2. Eat antioxidant-rich foods e.g. ample fruits and veggies!

 3. Stay hydrated